MajoranG/nishida-web/README.md

 # nishida-web
-is an official website of Nishida Research Institute.
+is the official website of Nishida Research Institute.